May I introduce myself?

 Twelf years old I made my “admission exams” for the Municipal Grammar School “Gymnasium Haganum”, still a very well known educational institute in first place preparing for higher studies at the Universities of our country.
 The building itself was a species of architectural style, built in Neoclassical style in the first decade of the Twentieth Century.
 With teachers, who are mostly academicals, the “spes patriae” was attending classes in Latin, Greek, the three modern languages, English, French and German and of course our mother language Dutch, History, Mathematics and later Biology, Physics and Chemistry.
 But one used to study History of Art and sometimes Music too.
 Some years ago there was a reunion.

-After my education at the “Gymnasium Haganum” I went in the Dutch Army for my Military Service, for 18 months.
-I finished this job as a telexist in the Communications service.
+After my education at the “Gymnasium Haganum” I went in the Dutch army for my Military Service for 18 months.
+I finished this job in the Postal Office, controlling all incoming telex-letters in the Communications-service of the Dutch Army.

 In the last three months of my Military Service I could start my study of German Letters and Literature at the State University of Leiden.
 During my study time I was a member of a student club of agnostic students “Socrates”.
 There I met the later famous Dutch novelist Maarten ’t Hart and several other well-known people.
 I met the big love of my life Yvonne Jungslager, still my wife.
 On the first of June 1973 my studies came to an end with a doctorate study “Aesthetics of Music in the Frühromantik”, a study of ten years of German Literature (1796 – 1805).
 As a second subject I have chosen Musical History.
 Due to my heritage as a member of a family of well known German, Dutch and American musicians I made this subject.

 My father played for 43 years the Violoncello in the het Residentie-Orkest (The Hague Philharmonic) From him I was inheriting my love for the classical music.
-In the season of Easter he made his yearly studies of playing pasts vor Viola da Gamba of the Oratories of St. John and St. Matthew of Johann Sebastian Bach.
+In the season of Easter he made studies of playing parts for Viola da Gamba of the Oratories of St. John and St. Matthew of Johann Sebastian Bach.
 For me that music I will never forget, it’s my relation to religion.

 now freely to this part of Germany!